Oh Happy Band!

-Oh Happy Band! is a BBC television sitcom written by David Croft and Jeremy Lloyd.
-The series ran for six episodes in 1980 on BBC 1, and featured the last screen appearance of comedian Harry Worth.
+Oh Happy Band! is a British television sitcom written by Jeremy Lloyd and David Croft.
+The series ran for six episodes on BBC1, from 3 September to 8 October 1980, and featured the final screen appearance of comedian Harry Worth.
 For musical sequences, the series featured the Aldershot Brass Ensemble.

 Since broadcast, the series has not been repeated or released on any home consumer media.

 Plot

-Harry (Harry Worth) is the conductor of a brass band in the small (fictional) northern town of Nettlebridge.
+Harry Bennington (Harry Worth) is the conductor of a brass band in the small, fictional northern town of Nettlebridge.
 During the course of the series, he and his fellow band members become involved in a campaign to prevent the building of a new airport over their town.